 (B) Contents of Motion.
 Motions for relief from the automatic stay must comply with this court’s “Guidelines for Motions for Relief From the Automatic Stay”.

 (C) Requests for Relief on Negative Notice.
-Subject to the limitation in chapter 7 cases set forth below, creditors in chapter 7, 11, or 12 cases, in which the debtor is represented by an attorney, may seek relief from stay on negative notice if the motion meets the requirements of the Guidelines referred to in subdivision (B) above, is served in accordance with subdivision (A) above, and includes above the preamble and below the title of the motion the following bulletin in bold print so as to make it more prominent than the remainder of the text:
+Subject to the limitation in chapter 7 and chapter 13 cases set forth below, creditors in chapter 7, 11, 12, or 13 cases, in which the debtor is represented by an attorney, may seek relief from stay on negative notice if the motion meets the requirements of the Guidelines referred to in subdivision (B) above, is served in accordance with subdivision (A) above, and includes above the preamble and below the title of the motion the following bulletin in bold print so as to make it more prominent than the remainder of the text:

 Any interested party who fails to file and serve a written response to this motion within 14 days after the date of service stated in this motion, pursuant to Local Rule 4001-1(C), be deemed to have consented to the entry of an order granting the relief requested in the motion.

 When this bulletin is included in the motion, no hearing will be scheduled unless a response is filed.
 Notwithstanding Bankruptcy Rule 9006(f), the failure of parties, properly served, to file a response within 14 days after service of the motion shall be deemed a consent to the granting of the requested relief.
 After the time to respond has expired, the moving party shall submit a proposed order pursuant to Local Rule 5005-1(G), including the following language in the order’s preamble: